-For brides who have a more extravagant budget, you might choose to pay $6000 and up for a designer wedding dress custom-made just for you.
-A seamstress will work with you to precisely fit and design the gown around your body.
-Most of the work will be done by hand with an incredible attention to detail, so you should expect to pay a premium for that sort of service and experience.
+For brides who have a more extravagant budget, you might choose to pay $6,000 and up for a designer wedding dress custom-made just for you.
+A dressmaker will work with you to precisely fit and design the gown around your body.
+Most of the work will be done by hand with incredible attention to detail, so you should expect to pay a premium for that sort of service and experience.

 How to find a Wedding Dress in Your Budget